 After a few months

-What should I know about my results? – Quite soon after surgery, you will see a noticeable difference in the shape of your body.
-Many people find that their firmer, flatter abdomen boosts their confidence and makes them feel more comfortable in clothing.
+Quite soon after surgery, you will see a noticeable difference in the shape of your body.
+Most people find that their firmer, flatter abdomen boosts their confidence and makes them feel more comfortable in clothing.
 In particular, women find that they are one to two clothing sizes smaller, and men often lose 1-3″ from the waist.

 Abdominoplasty produces long-lasting results.
 Unless you gain or lose a significant amount of weight, you can expect to retain your new shape for many years.
 Over time, gravity and aging may cause your skin to loosen somewhat.
-If this occurs, your plastic surgeon may suggest additional treatment for restoring a more youthful abdominal contour.
+If this occurs, Dr. Berman can recommend treatments to restore a more youthful abdominal contour.